bweathers3/college-rec/README.md

 ## Finding An Issue

-* If you have everything setup you can find issues to work on. **Get Recruited** uses Github's built in issue tracker.
+* If you have everything setup you can find issues to work on. **Get Recruited** uses Github's built-in issue tracker.
 A listing of all our issues can be found [here]https://github.com/bweathers3/college-rec/issues.

 * Once you have found an issue, leave a comment stating that you plan to work on the issue.
 Once assigned to you, your mission is a go!